The Best Audiobook Narrators Who Bring Novels to Life

 While these best sellers were originally written as middle-grade books, it’s important to keep in mind that the characters age 7 years over the course of the series.
 Kids who began reading the series when the first book was released were older teen readers by the time the final book was published.
 As a result, the series was written to grow with them, with later installments being young adult books rather than middle-grade.

-Whether you are experiencing this series for the first time, considering a reread, or introducing them to kids in your life, we highly recommend listening to the audiobooks narrated by Jim Dale.
+Whether you are experiencing this series for the first time, considering a reread, or introducing it to kids in your life, we highly recommend listening to the audiobooks narrated by Jim Dale.

 Isabella Star LaBlanc